 This income relates to several separate grants from Belfast City Council.
 A Good Relations fund which supports the Belfast Interface League covering venue hire, sessional coaches and transport.
 It also includes small development grants that cover PeacePlayers teams in east and west Belfast.

 Halifax

-This income relates to a grant given towards the primary schools Twinning Programme.
+This income relates to two grants, one which supports the primary schools Twinning Programme and the other PeacePlayers virtual response to COVID-19.